 You've never been to Utah's red rock country ... so what?
 You've seen some golden arches in your day, and they came with fries.
 Okay, so Utah boasts an architectural freak-scape of sky-spanning natural bridges.
 But what's in it for you?

 Plenty, friend.
 Just set your Big Mac down with your biases for a sec and hear us out.
 These seven arches are worth their weight in ketchup packets.
 If untold acres of partially digested sandstone leaves you cold, we'll eat our words.
 But we would like some fries with that.

 Since it's a bridge (not an arch) it was formed by stream erosion.
-However, there is no longer a stream that is contributing to its continuing erosion--it's now eroding from rain, frost action and sandblast.
-Owachomo is in its last phase, and there's question about whether there's a fatal crack that could compromise its strength, or if it will stand for centuries to come.
+However, there is no longer a stream that is contributing to its continuing erosion — it's now eroding from rain, frost action and sandblast.
+Owachomo is in its last phase, and there's a question about whether there's a fatal crack that could compromise its strength, or if it will stand for centuries to come.

 Favorite Family Hike

 Once upon a time this bridge was incredibly remote, and required long hikes through rugged canyons.
 But nowadays, Lake Powell's waters can get you pretty close to the bridge, making it an easy hike — and a nice break from all the waterskiing, tube wars and wicked awesome wakeboarding tricks.

 Most Accessible Bridge

 This bridge is viewable from your car.
 As you drive through Bryce Canyon, simply stop off at the Natural Bridge lookout point, and voila!
 You've seen a pretty rad bridge formed by stream erosion, weathering and (our favorite force of nature) gravity.